Kava-Labs/kava/docs/Education/FAQ/earn.md

 ## Earn With Kava

-### Why use Kava/Hard?
+### Why use Mint/Lend?
 **Borrowing**
-Kava and Hard protocols let users take out loans in a decentralized fashion.
+Mint and Lend protocols let users take out loans in a decentralized fashion.
 This democratizes finance by removing the barrier to entry, lowering friction, and removing gatekeepers.

 **Lending**
-The Kava and Hard protocols let users turn their idle cryptocurrencies into interest-producing assets safely and transparently.
+The Mint, Swap and Lend protocols let users turn their idle cryptocurrencies into interest-producing assets safely and transparently.

 **Rewards**
 As the protocols scale, numerous rewards are available to early adopters.DeFi applications - developers are encouraged to build new apps, integrations, and protocols in the Kava ecosystem for new business use cases.